-Vehicle Option - Occupancy (Occup)
+Vehicle Option - Occupancy

 Set Occupancy to log the occupancy of the detector.
 Occupancy is expressed as the ratio of the accumulated vehicle actuations during the sample period divided by the Volume/Occupancy Period.
-This ratio is expressed as a percentage in half-percent's over the range (0-200).
+This ratio is expressed as a percentage in half percents over the range (0-200).
 The Volume/Occupancy Period is set in the Report Parameters (MM->5->8->1).
-Up to 90 continuous days of Occupancy data can be stored in the controller's memory buffers before being overwritten.

-Vehicle Option - Volume (Volum)
+Vehicle Option - Volume

 The Volume Detector option enables the detector to collect volume data.
 Volume is the accumulated number of actuations during the Volume/Occupancy Period.
 The Volume/Occupancy Period is set in the Report Parameters (MM->5->8->1).
-Up to 90 continuous days of Volume data can be stored in the controller's memory buffers before being overwritten.